-[Disclosure Based on the Principles of the Corporate Governance Code]

-(1)[Principle 1.4] Policy for Strategic Equity Holdings

-a.
-MS&AD Insurance Group Basic Policy for Reduction of Strategic Equity Holdings
+[Disclosure Based on the Principles of the Corporate Governance Code] (1)[Principle 1.4] Policy for Strategic Equity Holdings a.
+MS&AD Insurance Group Basic Policy for Strategic Equity Holdings, Verification of the rationale for the holdings by board of directors meetings

-Strategic equity holdings is shares held under the assumption of long-term holding for the purpose of maintaining and strengthening comprehensive business relationships.

-We have adopted a policy to reduce the aggregate amount of our strategic equity holdings, aiming to build a solid financial base less affected by fluctuations in stock prices and to improve the capital efficiency (Note).
+We have adopted a policy to significantly reduce the amount of strategic equity holdings, aiming to build a solid financial base less affected by fluctuations in stock prices.